jareware/docker-volume-backup/README.md

 If so configured, they can also be shipped to an InfluxDB instance.
 This allows you to set up monitoring and/or alerts for them.
 Here's a sample visualization on Grafana:

 ![Backup dashboard sample](doc/backup-dashboard-sample.png)

+## Testing

+A bunch of test cases exist under [`test`](test/).
+To run them:

+    cd test/backing-up-locally/
+    docker-compose stop && docker-compose rm -f && docker-compose build && docker-compose up

+Some cases may need secrets available in the environment, e.g. for S3 uploads to work.